James Mapes: Biography

-Soon after the organization of the National Academy of Design in New York he was appointed professor of chemistry and natural philosophy to that institution.
-Subsequently, he was appointed professor of chemistry and natural philosophy to the American Institute.
-In 1844 he was elected president of the Mechanics' Institute of New York.
-He was one of the founders of the National Agricultural Society, and held the position of vice-president of the American Institute, with which he had been actively connected for at least 25 years.
-He was made a permanent member of the New York Lyceum of Natural History, and of the National Institute at Washington, and an honorary member of the Scientific Institute of Brussels, Royal Society of Saint Petersburg, Geographical Society of Paris, Artists' Fund Society of Philadelphia, and several horticultural and agricultural societies of Europe and America.
+Soon after the organization of the National Academy of Design in New York, he was appointed professor of chemistry and natural philosophy there.
+Mapes was actively connected to the American Institute for at least 25 years, as professor of chemistry and natural philosophy and later as vice-president.
+He was one of the founders of the National Agricultural Society and in 1844, was elected president of the Mechanics' Institute of New York.
+Mapes was made a permanent member of the New York Lyceum of Natural History and National Institute in Washington, and was an honorary member of the Scientific Institute of Brussels, Royal Society of Saint Petersburg, Geographical Society of Paris, Artists' Fund Society of Philadelphia, and several horticultural and agricultural societies of Europe and America.

-In 1847, Mapes moved to New Jersey, bought a farm there, near Irvington, and devoted himself to scientific agriculture, particularly fertilizers (the "Mapes Fertilizer" patented in 1859), drainage, crop rotation and seeding.
-He was actively popularizing his agricultural methods, via public exhibitions at his farm.
+In 1847, Mapes moved to New Jersey and bought a farm near Irvington.
+There, he devoted himself to scientific agriculture, particularly fertilizers (the "Mapes Fertilizer", patented in 1859), drainage, crop rotation and seeding.
+He was active in popularizing his agricultural methods via public exhibitions at his farm.
 In Newark, New Jersey, Mapes organized the Franklin Institute and was its first lecturer.
 In July 1851, he became associate editor of the Journal of Agriculture, a semimonthly edition started in Boston.
 As a writer he was distinguished for terseness and simplicity of style.

-Mapes was one of the earliest American converts to Spiritualism.
+Mapes was one of the earliest American converts to spiritualism.
 His interest began as an attempt to disprove the "imbecility" of the concept, but he became convinced that "spirits can and do communicate with mortals, and in all cases evince a desire to elevate and advance those they commune with."